-The Constitution of India (Common for CSE, IT, CIVIL)
+(CSE,IT,CIVIL)

-Subject Code: 18MCT103 External Marks: 00 Credits: 0.0 Internal Marks: 00
+Subject Code: 18MCT103 Internal Marks : 0 Credits: 0 External Marks : 0

 - 1. To help Students regulate their behavior in a social environment as Engineering Professionals. - 2.
 To make students aware of the impact of taking social, legal and Administrative decisions about their profession. - 3.
 To understand the political and constitutional parameters in work environment. - 4.
 To understand the need and strengths of our nation and adopt their knowledge for future career.